kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-3-political-division.md

 There is no need for the protection of free speech for mainstream views.
 Because, as Mick Hume writes, <q>in the end, it is only those views deemed too extreme or offensive that need defending on free-speech grounds.</q>[^hume2020aa]

 Without free speech there is no possibility to find common ground, there is no discussion, and conflicts can’t be resolved without violence.
 Free speech is the only tool we have to stay on a balanced ground between tradition and progress.
 There is an evolutionary reason people come with different temperaments, and it is no accident people tend to get more conservative with age.
-Old people have lived a long life and learned what works and what does not and want to preserve these learnings for the next generation.
+Old people have lived a long life and learned what works and what does not, and want to preserve these learnings for the next generation.
 Progressive new ideas are also needed, to prevent society to stagnate or dying out, if the external conditions change.
 But every new idea needs to be checked and tested.
 That is what free speech is for.

 > If freedom of speech is taken away, dumb and silent we may be led, like sheep, to the slaughter.
 >
 > **George Washington**

 Freedom of speech doesn’t mean you need to listen.
 This is the most ridiculous counterargument which always comes up to attack free speech advocates that block impolite people.
 If I mute or block your speech for me, I don’t prevent you from reaching others.
-Free speech is not made to make the most extreme ends change their mind, but to allow the silent majority to listen and make up their own minds.
+Free speech is not made to make the most extreme ends change their mind, but to allow the silent majority to listen and make up their minds.

 Freedom of Speech is equivalent to “Freedom of Reach”.
 If you prevent a person from speaking on famous social media platforms with the argument, you can do this somewhere else, it is violating free speech.
 This doesn’t mean anybody needs to listen.